 If that country is a member of the WTO or EU, it must prove that dumping existed before slapping on the duties.
 These organizations want to make sure that countries don't use anti-dumping tariffs as a way to sneak in trade protectionism.

-The role of the World Trade Organization in anti-dumping
+The Role of the WTO in Anti-dumping

 The WTO is specific in its definition of dumping.
 First, a country must prove that dumping harmed its local industry.